glufsaren/Rocket.DbC/README.md

 #### Constraints ####

 Constraints perform the condition checks and are prefixed with `Is` or `IsNot`.
-You can chain as many constraints as you like for the spec
+You can chain as many constraints as you like for the specified properties.

 ##### Object #####